Car squeaks when turning — causes and fixes

 The power steering system is based on hydraulic pressure, and if it forms a leak or its fluid level begins to drop, the steering wheel will start to make a squeaky noise and feel less responsive.
 If this occurs, you will hear a squeaky noise from the steering column.

 The power steering fluid lubricates your power steering system, so when the steering wheel isn’t centered, there could be a squeaky noise if there is a drop in the fluid.
 A contaminated power steering fluid can also contribute to the noise.
+Also, if there’s a power steering fluid leak, it’s vital to find the leak source and repair fluid lines.

 The solution to a low-power steering fluid is relatively easy and inexpensive.
 Open the vehicle’s hood and check the level of the power steering fluid and refill if it is necessary.
 Once you fill it, test the steering, and if there is no noise, you can solve the issue, but if the noise still goes on, take it to a professional mechanic for inspection and repair.